17 differences between iPhones and Android smartphones

 iPhones are perfect if you don't want to mess around with various settings

-Android smartphones feel less like gadgets and more like tech - more configuration options, more user control, greater choice.
-It’s awesome if you want to set up your device, if you want to increase efficiency, quality, and speed, and know exactly what to look for and where.
+Android smartphones feel less like gadgets and more like tech - they offer more configuration options, more user control, and greater choice.
+It’s awesome if you want to set up your device, increase efficiency, quality, and speed, and know exactly what to look for and where.
 However, if you want a flagship-level smartphone that just does it all very well, you can’t go wrong with an iPhone.

-Have you migrated from an Android smartphone to an iPhone or vice-versa?
+Have you switched from an Android to an iPhone or vice-versa?
 How was your experience?